 “When you love someone, you’ve gotta trust them.
 There’s no other way.
 You’ve got to give them the key to everything that’s yours.
 Otherwise, what’s the point?
 And for a while, I believed that’s the kind of love I had.”Ace Rothstien – Casino

 Love is trust.
 Truer words were never spoken.
 Therein lies the danger of giving your love.
 When you trust someone, it sets you up for a big fall.
 People let you down.
 They fall out of love with you, but they usually don’t tell you.
 It happens slowly over a long period of time.
 While you’re loving and trusting them, they begin to scheme.
 They begin to plan their departure from the relationship.
 They use your trust against you.
-They set up secret bank accounts, they connect with confederates, they start covert relationships, they make plans.
+They set up secret bank accounts, they connect with confederates, they start covert relationships, and they make plans.
 Worst, they give their trust to someone else but pretend they still love and trust you.
 At best, it’s not honest.
 At worst, it’s evil.

 Then one day when you least expect it, usually when you’re weak or low, it happens.
 They let you know it’s over.
 They tell you the love and trust are gone.
 You’re shocked.
-You’re completely blind-sided.
+You’re completely blindsided.
 You knew the two of you had issues, but all couples have issues.
 In your mind, the issues were not insurmountable.
 You were always confident that your love and trust were deeper than any issues the two of you may have.

 You hurt.
 The pain is paralyzing.
 You get physically sick.
 You can’t sleep.
 You can’t think rationally.
 The person you loved and trusted the most in the world is gone.
 You’re lost.

-You campaign for a reconciliation.
+You campaign for reconciliation.
 You proclaim your love and bargain for a solution, with no effect.
 You realize this has been coming for a long time and you were completely unaware of any serious problem.

 Slowly, you begin to realize the full extent of the betrayal.
 While you were looking the other way, your partner was preparing.
 Now you are totally vulnerable.
 Your partner had the keys to everything in your life and you realize they took full advantage of you.
-Assets suddenly disappear, liabilities are shifted, passwords are changed, files get corrupted or stolen.
+Assets suddenly disappear, liabilities are shifted, passwords are changed, and files get corrupted or stolen.
 Half the income the partnership depended on is suddenly gone.
 Your partner walks out on obligations you entered into in good faith as a couple.
 The life you spent years building is gone in an instant.

 And when you’re at your lowest point, you’re partner’s new lover emerges.
 You realize the person you’ve been loving and trusting, gave their love and trust to someone else long ago.
 You were played.
 You’re a sucker.
 Your former partner seems to enjoy hurting you.
 The knowledge of complete betrayal makes you ill.